-We recently received our first traffic violation notice from Bangalore Traffic Police Department.
+We recently received our first traffic violation notice from the Bangalore Traffic Police Department.
 The notice was printed neatly in a professional manner, which is rare for any govt notice.

 On BangaloreOne it is very difficult to find the link to pay the fine.